tardate/LittleArduinoProjects/playground/MakerUno/README.md

 * steps through the digital pins (except 2 and 8), lighting the LED
 * plays a tone proportional to the pin number
-* on a fulling interrupt from a button pres, reverses the order that it is cycling through the pins/tones
+* on a falling interrupt from a button press, reverses the order that it is cycling through the pins/tones

 ## Credits and References
 * [Maker Uno](https://www.cytron.io/p-maker-uno?search=maker%20uno&description=1) - available on www.cytron.io